Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Discussion

 Although the instrument used in this study was assembled from the same components that make up a typical photon counting lidar system, our measurements were effectively \emph{in situ} because our lidar was always placed within a meter of the snow's surface.
 In the future, we hope to develop true \emph{remote} lidar sensing techniques that are grounded in time-domain diffuse optics models.
+The leap from in situ to remote measurements poses new challenges that include dramatically lower photon counts, wider beam footprints, and confocal measurement geometries.
+Further analysis is required to determine which snow properties can be feasibly retrieved under these conditions.
+The ability to remotely measure snow density could in turn enable remote mapping of SWE.
+Radar retrievals of SWE have been proposed \citep{tsang2022, deeb2012}, but can be thwarted by tree cover or by the presence of liquid water in snow \citep{deeb2012}.
+In comparison, the ability to penetrate tree canopies is a well known feature of lidar scanners \citep{deems2013}, and the optical similarity of liquid water and ice \citep{warren2019} suggests that lidar retrievals should be robust to small concentrations of liquid water in snow.
+On the other hand, compared to radar, the smaller penetration depth of diffuse optical signals may limit lidar SWE retrievals to shallow snowpacks.
+The ability to remotely map LAP concentrations using lidar would, among other things, enable more accurate predictions of snow radiative forcing \citep{painter2013}.
+Algorithms that retrieve LAP concentrations from hyperspectral imagery have been proposed \citep{zege2011}, however it has been shown that such retrievals are only practical for exceptionally dirty snow \citep{warren2013}.

-Such methods would enable important capabilities such as the remote mapping of snow-water equivalent or impurity concentrations.
-However the remote sensing environment introduces new challenges that include dramatically lower photon counts, wider beam footprints, and confocal measurement geometries.
-An alternative direction for future work is the development of more advanced algorithms for processing \emph{in situ} measurements that leverage decades of advances in diffuse optical spectroscopy research.
-In particular, the adaption of \emph{diffuse optical tomography} methods to snow would enable non-invasive retrieval of snow stratigraphy, or even full 3D mapping of snowpack properties within a probed region.
-Finally, time-domain optical measurements represent a new opportunity to develop a deeper understanding of the scattering optics of snow.
-Our work has already shown that, unlike spectral albedo, time-domain diffuse optical signals depend strongly on snowpack density.
-It's possible that more sophisticated measurements, such as the time-resolved measurement of light penetration or bidirectional reflectance, might be sensitive to other snowpack properties---for example scattering asymmetry, or the absorption enhancement factor---that have been challenging to measure by other means.
+An alternative direction for future work is the development of more advanced algorithms for processing in situ measurements that leverage decades of advances in diffuse optical spectroscopy research \citep{sekar2019}.
+In particular, the adaption of \emph{diffuse optical tomography} methods \citep{okawa2023} to snow would enable non-invasive retrieval of snow stratigraphy, or even full 3D mapping of snowpack properties within a probed region.
+Observations of snow stratigraphy are often made to assess the structural stability of the snowpack to predict avalanche risk, as well as the history of snow deposition and metamorphism \citep{nienow2011}.